 Copenhagen is a wonderful place to visit on foot or by bike.
 I did a self-guided walking tour so that I could meander through the city at my own pace and enjoy the nooks and crannies of the cobblestone streets.
 The first day I walked 6.6 miles and the second day I walked 12.5 miles to see as much as possible of this magical city.

+Reasons to visit the charming city of Copenhagen.
 Copenhagen is the capital of Denmark and the most populous city with approximately 777,000 residents.
 It began as a Viking fishing village in the 10th Century.
-Copenhagen is situated on an Island called Zealand separate from the mainland of Denmark.
-It is one of the World's most expensive cities to reside, but is ranked high among surveys for its quality of life.
+The water front city is situated on an Island called Zealand separate from the mainland of Denmark.
+It is one of the World’s most expensive cities to reside, but is ranked high among surveys for its quality of life.

 Stops & Sites along the Way – Day 1